 I recently went on a Champagne tour and to be honest, I wish I had educated myself before I went.
 I know beer so well but I really didn’t know too much about Champagne (like I am ashamed to admit I didn’t even know that wine was made from the same type of grapes… apparently I thought Champagne was made from oranges or something) Here are some tips I can give for your day on a Champagne Tour from Paris that will help prepare and educate you for the trip:

 ⇒ Learn the history of the region.
 I really can’t stress this enough.
 The 20th century World Wars actually had a major impact in the region and on the beverage.
 The Champagne houses didn’t really speak much about this, but when my group asked, they gave some insight and it was more fascinating than I could have imagined.
 Many of the cellars housed families during the wars.
-You can learn more about the history of the region with this book.
+Click here for a book detailing the history of the Champagne region.

 ⇒ Try to know a bit about Champagne.
 Obviously, you want to learn more on the tour itself, but it helps to not be as dumb as I was on the tour because it left me too embarrassed to ask the questions I wanted to ask and I went searching for them on Google later.
-This book has some great information about Champagne and the process.
+Click here for a book describing everything you should know about Champagne.

 ⇒ Dress appropriately.
 Most people on my tour were dressed up fairly nice.
 This is my version of dressing nicely and exactly what I wore to my Champagne tour the day before: